-Your appliance is supplied with a number of standard default settings (see the "Settings overview" chart).
+Your appliance is supplied with a number of default factory settings (see "Settings overview").

 A setting P is changed by altering its status 5.

 - Turn the function selector to 0. - Press and hold < until P I appears.

 - If you want to change another setting, press < or > repeatedly until the relevant number appears. - Confirm with OK.